-We study entropy production in a test bipartite system composed of a two-level atom (circular Rydberg) resonantly coupled to the electromagnetic field of a microwave cavity (high-quality superconducting)~\cite{Haroche13}.
-In order to assess the entropy production, we have to experimentally estimate quantum states at reference points of a realized cycle.
+We experimentally study entropy production in a test bipartite system composed of a two-level atom (circular Rydberg) resonantly coupled to the electromagnetic field of a microwave cavity (high-quality superconducting)~\cite{Haroche13}.
+In order to assess the entropy production, we have to experimentally estimate quantum states at reference points of the realized cycle.
 A typical reconstruction method is based on the maximum likelihood estimation (MLE) of quantum states from measured data.
-Unfortunately, a state maximizing the data likelihood may not have full support on the Hilbert space, the feature of the MLE that is usually innocuous and therefore ignored.
-However, a reference state of reduced support used for computing the divergence may lead to potential spurious nonphysical divergences, preventing us from adequately calculating entropy.
-To avoid this issue, we adapt the MLE protocol proposed in Ref.~\cite{Six2016} and obtain more realistic full-rank density operators estimating quantum states in the cycle.
+The state maximizing the data likelihood may not have full support on the Hilbert space, a feature of the MLE that is usually innocuous and therefore ignored.
+However, a reference state of reduced support used for computing the divergence may lead to potentially spurious nonphysical divergences, preventing us from adequately computing the physical entropy.
+To avoid this issue, we adapt the MLE protocol proposed in Ref.~\cite{Six2016} and obtain more realistic full rank density operators estimating quantum states in the cycle.

 We present our results in the following way.
 We revisit the theory for obtaining the entropy production in the considered decorrelating irreversible processes via the TPM scheme in Sec.~\ref{sec:theory}.
-Section \ref{sec:experiment} presents the experimental setup adapted to simulate the action of different types of environment upon a quantum bipartite system.
+Section \ref{sec:experiment} presents the experimental setup adapted to simulate the action of different types of environments upon a quantum bipartite system.
 The methodology and experimental details to assess and estimate the entropy production are introduced in Sec.~\ref{sec:reconstruction}.
-Experimental simulation of irreversible processes along with the reconstructed system's states at different phases are presented in Sec.~\ref{sec:experiment}.
+Experimental simulation of irreversible processes along with the reconstructed system's states at different phases are presented in Sec.~\ref{sec:environments}.
 Finally, we conclude our work in Sec.~\ref{sec:conclusions}.